Importance of Investment Bankers as Channel Partner

-And that it goes back to your initial comment about deal sources and intermediaries being a channel partner, not a competitor.
+In the simplest form, it is a brand-building exercise which is the relationship between whatever the company is and each customer.
+It goes back to your initial comment about deal sources and intermediaries being a channel partner, not a competitor.

 The complexity of building a private equity brand has to factor in lenders, deal sources, LPs, company owners, company operators are all a part of that brand.